autill/website/_site/README.md

-# website
+# Autill Website
-The website for Autill
+This is the version of the README after resolving the conflict.